I Brushed My Teeth With the World's First Bluetooth Toothbrush

 The same goes for usability within the app itself.
 Oddly enough, the smartest thing about this toothbrush is the UX design, not the actual product design.
 Other companies looking to develop their own mobile applications would do well to study this one.

 One concern, for me, is that the brush wouldn't record my activity unless I had my device nearby when I was brushing.
 Now, sure, that might not seem like a huge deal.
-After all, who doesn't have their phone nearby these days, even in the bathroom (especially in the bathroom
+After all, who doesn't have their phone nearby these days, even in the bathroom (

 In theory, the SmartSeries is designed to store information on your last 20 sessions so that when you do connect with the app, your history is synced.
 I had trouble getting this functionality to work, and it turned out I was doing it wrong: You need to go to the main screen and then hit the "mode" button to initiate the sync.
 It's not exactly intuitive, but it works.